Statistics Netherlands (CBS) enables people to have debates on social issues on the basis of reliable statistical information.

 The mission of CBS is to publish reliable and coherent statistical information which responds to the needs of Dutch society.
 The responsibility of CBS is twofold: firstly, to compile (official) national statistics and secondly to compile European (community) statistics.

-More up-to-date information on CBS can be accessed on the corporate news app (dutch only).
-This web app includes articles about new services, new products, international developments and events organised by Statistics Netherlands (CBS).
+More up-to-date information about Statistics Netherlands (CBS) can be found under 'corporate news' (see right column).
+This includes articles about new services, new products, international developments and events organised by CBS.